Solidgate logo in black and white.

 is the foundational capability of payment orchestration, but not all orchestrators deliver it at the same depth or quality.

-The most advanced orchestration platforms offer highly customizable routing that lets you route transactions dynamically based on multiple factors, including:
+The best payment orchestrators in Europe allow you to route transactions dynamically based on multiple factors, including:

 • Automatic fallback logic that allows retrying failed transactions across alternative routes in real time, without forcing customers to re-enter payment details.

-The most advanced platforms offer , so teams can configure routing logic without engineering sprints or redeployments.
-This gives payment, ops, and product teams speed and direct control over performance optimization as market conditions change.
+The most advanced platforms offer no-code payment routing, so teams can configure routing logic without engineering sprints or redeployments.
+This gives payment, ops, and product teams direct control over performance optimization as market conditions change.

 You need to see what's happening with all your payments across providers and geographies, clearly and quickly.
-A unified interface that shows data across all PSPs and payment methods is table stakes.
+A unified interface that shows data across all global and European PSPs and payment methods is table stakes.

 The platform should track approval rates by processor, card type, and geography so you know exactly what's working.
 Decline analysis reveals patterns and helps you fix problems before they blow up.
 Settlement reconciliation should happen on its own, matching payments without anyone having to do it manually.